fread-ink/ebook-paginator/README.md

 > If the character encoding is declared in the HTTP Content-Type header, that character encoding is used.
 Failing that, if there is a byte order mark, the encoding indicated by the byte order mark is used.
 Failing that, if there is a <meta> element that declares the encoding within the first 1024 bytes of the file, that encoding is used.
 Otherwise, the file is decoded as UTF-8.

-However, the file `test/encoding_detect_fail.html` is detected by Firefox as having the encoding `windows-1252` even though it has no Byte Order Mark and the XML header specifies `utf-8` as the encoding.
+However, the file `test/encoding_detect_fail.html` is detected by Firefox as having the encoding `windows-1252` (at least when served up by Apache 2) even though it has no Byte Order Mark and the XML header specifies `utf-8` as the encoding.

 If the `.detectEncoding` option is set then a manual detection method is used.
 This first detects if the file is an XHTML document by looking for an `xmlns` property on the `<html>` tag , then detects encoding by checking, in order of presedence: The `encoding=` attribute of the `<?xml?>` header (if it's an XHTML document), then any `<meta content="... charset=<encoding>">` and `<meta charset="<encoding>">` tags where the last tag specifying an encoding overwrites all previous.